timescale/pgai/docs/vectorizer.md

 searching the content.

 The purpose of `ai.formatting_python_template` is to:
-- Define a template for formatting the data before embedding
+- Define a template for formatting the data before embedding.
-- Allow the combination of multiple fields from the source table
+- Allow the combination of multiple fields from the source table.
-- Add consistent context or structure to the text being embedded
+- Add consistent context or structure to the text being embedded.
-- Customize the input for the embedding model to improve relevance and searchability
+- Customize the input for the embedding model to improve relevance and searchability.

 This functionality can significantly enhance the quality and usefulness of the resulting embeddings.